cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-jamstack-app/index.md

 }
 ```

 In your default `index.js` file, we can see that request/response pattern in action.
 The `handleRequest` constructs a new `Response` with the body text “Hello worker”, as well as an explicit status code of 200.
 When a `fetch` event comes into the worker, the script uses `event.respondWith` to return that new response back to the client.
-This means that your Cloudflare Worker script will serve new responses directly from Cloudflare's cloud network: instead of continuing to the origin, where a standard server would accept requests, and return responses, Cloudflare Workers allows you to respond quickly and efficiently by constructing responses directly on the edge.
+This means that your Cloudflare Worker script will serve new responses directly from Cloudflare’s cloud network: instead of continuing to the origin, where a standard server would accept requests, and return responses, Cloudflare Workers allows you to respond quickly and efficiently by constructing responses directly on the edge.

 ## Build